How a Culture of Learning Produces a More Engaged Workforce

-According to employment studies in the U.K., employees who had personal development plans and received formal performance appraisals within the past year had significantly higher engagement levels than employees who didn’t.
+According to employment studies in the U.K., employees who had personal development plans and received formal performance appraisals within the past year had significantly higher engagement levels.
 The Gallup report found that 60% of workers think being able to do what they do best has the greatest impact on their level of engagement.

 But more significantly, 70% of those who lack confidence in senior leadership, according to Dale Carnegie Training, were not fully engaged.

 For employers looking to boost engagement, the upshot of this should be clear: A culture of learning requires leaders who are themselves engaged and visibly committed to the continuing development of their employees.